jafingerhut/core.btree-vector/doc/intro.md

 given to `conjl` becomes the only element of a new head array.

-#### Approach conjl1 leads to not-packed B-trees
+#### Approach conjl1 leads to half-packed B-trees

-One consequence of using approach (conjl1) is that if we keep doing that repeatedly, the tree we end up with has most nodes at height 2 and more with the minimum number of children children b, or b+1, instead of the maximum number B.  Why?
+One consequence of using approach (conjl1) is that if we keep doing that repeatedly, the tree we end up with has most nodes at height 2 and larger with either b or b+1 children, instead of the maximum number B.  Why?
 Consider the example of a tree with B=4 in the figure below.

 <img src="images/b-tree-order-4-repeated-prepending-by-concatenation.png" alt="Repeated prepending by concatenation leads to non-packed trees" width="800" align="middle">

 When we do the concatenation operation, we have a choice when B=4 to either have the new root node's left child with 3 children (b+1) and the root node's right child with 2 children (b), or vice versa.
-We do not have a choice where new root node's right child has 4 children, because then there is no way to return a tree that satifies all of the B-tree invariants.
-If B were odd, there would be only one choice that satisfies the invariants, where both of these children must have b children.
+We cannot simultaneously satisfy the B-tree invariants, and make the new root node's right child have 4 children.
+If B were odd, there would be only one choice that satisfies the invariants, where both of these nodes must have b children.

-If we continue prepending many more elements, we will repeatedly be required to make choices between the two left-most children having either (b+1) and b children, or b and (b+1) children when B is even.
+If we continue prepending many more elements, we will repeatedly be required to make choices between the two left-most children having either (b+1) and b children, or b and (b+1) children, when B is even.
-The most children we can leave the nodes at that are not on the left fringe is (b+1).
+The most children we can give to the nodes that are not on the left fringe is (b+1).
 When B=32, that is b+1=17, just slightly over half "packed".